Fabliau: Cast of characters, audience

 Typical fabliaux contain a vast array of characters, including cuckolded husbands, rapacious clergy, and foolish peasants, as well as beggars, connivers, thieves, and whores.
-Two groups are often singled out for criticism: the clergy and women.
-The status of peasants appears to vary, based on the audience for which the fabliau was being written.
+The clergy, in particular, are a group who are often singled out for criticism.
+The enforcement of clerical celibacy at the Second Lateran Council of 1139 caused many lay people to think differently about their local priest's marriages.
+As a result, taboo characters such as the adultering priest in Guerin's “The Priest Who Peeked” and the priest who drowned after being caught with the wife of a knight in “The Fisherman from Pont-sur-Seine” are extremely humorous to 12th and 13th century audiences.
+The status of peasants also appears to vary, based on the audience for which the fabliau was being written.
 Poems that were presumably written for the nobility portray peasants (vilains in French) as stupid and vile, whereas those written for the lower classes often tell of peasants getting the better of the clergy.